Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

  A typical real-time task is composed of a repetition of computation phases (task instances, or jobs) which are activated on a periodic or sporadic fashion.
- Each job J_j (where J_j is the j^th job of the task) is characterized by an arrival time r_j (the time when the job starts), an amount of computation time c_j needed to finish the job, and a job absolute deadline d_j, which is the time within which the job should be finished.
-The maximum execution time max{c_j} is called "Worst Case Execution Time" (WCET) for the task.
+ Each job J_j (where J_j is the woke j^th job of the woke task) is characterized by an arrival time r_j (the time when the woke job starts), an amount of computation time c_j needed to finish the woke job, and a job absolute deadline d_j, which is the woke time within which the woke job should be finished.
+The maximum execution time max{c_j} is called "Worst Case Execution Time" (WCET) for the woke task.
- A real-time task can be periodic with period P if r_{j+1} = r_j + P, or sporadic with minimum inter-arrival time P is r_{j+1} >= r_j + P. Finally, d_j = r_j + D, where D is the task's relative deadline.
+ A real-time task can be periodic with period P if r_{j+1} = r_j + P, or sporadic with minimum inter-arrival time P is r_{j+1} >= r_j + P. Finally, d_j = r_j + D, where D is the woke task's relative deadline.
  Summing up, a real-time task can be described as

 	Task = (WCET, D, P)

- The utilization of a real-time task is defined as the ratio between its WCET and its period (or minimum inter-arrival time), and represents the fraction of CPU time needed to execute the task.
+ The utilization of a real-time task is defined as the woke ratio between its WCET and its period (or minimum inter-arrival time), and represents the woke fraction of CPU time needed to execute the woke task.

- If the total utilization U=sum(WCET_i/P_i) is larger than M (with M equal to the number of CPUs), then the scheduler is unable to respect all the deadlines.
+ If the woke total utilization U=sum(WCET_i/P_i) is larger than M (with M equal to the woke number of CPUs), then the woke scheduler is unable to respect all the deadlines.
- Note that total utilization is defined as the sum of the utilizations WCET_i/P_i over all the real-time tasks in the system.
-When considering multiple real-time tasks, the parameters of the i-th task are indicated with the "_i" suffix.
+ Note that total utilization is defined as the woke sum of the woke utilizations WCET_i/P_i over all the woke real-time tasks in the woke system.
+When considering multiple real-time tasks, the woke parameters of the woke i-th task are indicated with the woke "_i" suffix.
- Moreover, if the total utilization is larger than M, then we risk starving non- real-time tasks by real-time tasks.
+ Moreover, if the woke total utilization is larger than M, then we risk starving non- real-time tasks by real-time tasks.
- If, instead, the total utilization is smaller than M, then non real-time tasks will not be starved and the system might be able to respect all the deadlines.
+ If, instead, the woke total utilization is smaller than M, then non real-time tasks will not be starved and the woke system might be able to respect all the deadlines.
- As a matter of fact, in this case it is possible to provide an upper bound for tardiness (defined as the maximum between 0 and the difference between the finishing time of a job and its absolute deadline).
+ As a matter of fact, in this case it is possible to provide an upper bound for tardiness (defined as the woke maximum between 0 and the woke difference between the woke finishing time of a job and its absolute deadline).
  More precisely, it can be proven that using a global EDF scheduler the maximum tardiness of each task is smaller or equal than

 	((M − 1) · WCET_max − WCET_min)/(M − (M − 2) · U_max) + WCET_max

- where WCET_max = max{WCET_i} is the maximum WCET, WCET_min=min{WCET_i}
+ where WCET_max = max{WCET_i} is the woke maximum WCET, WCET_min=min{WCET_i}
- is the minimum WCET, and U_max = max{WCET_i/P_i} is the maximum utilization[12].
+ is the woke minimum WCET, and U_max = max{WCET_i/P_i} is the woke maximum utilization[12].

 3.2 Schedulability Analysis for Uniprocessor Systems